BurcinSayin/ButterflyValley/Organisation/Liberators_Dawn/Info.md

 * **Shieldbearers**: Specialize in extracting and protecting fugitives.
 * **Torchbearers**: Focus on education and spreading information to counter Vanguard propaganda.
 * **Shadowcrafters**: Experts in covert operations, including subterfuge and forgery.

 ---

+## Key Alliances

+* **Knights of Lastwall**: Following the events of the altered "Tyrant's Grasp," Liberators' Dawn has forged a strong alliance with the newly re-established Knights of Lastwall.
+This independent order actively resists the Eternal Vanguard in the Gravelands region, and their partnership with Liberators' Dawn marks a significant development in the organized opposition to Vanguard rule.

+---